Fort Santo Domingo

 In 1724, the Qing Government repaired the fort, and built a perimeter wall with four gates.
 From 1868 onwards the fort was leased to the British government as its consulate, and a new two-storey building was built nearby as the consul's residence.
 The fort continued to be used as a British consulate during Japanese rule, but was briefly closed during the Pacific War.

 After the war, it was returned to British control.
 The site was used as an unofficial British embassy until 1972, though official diplomatic relations between Republic of China (Taiwan) and the United Kingdom were terminated in 1950.
 Afterwards the fort was temporarily managed by Australia and the United States of America, before the fort was returned to the government of Republic of China (Taiwan) in 1980.
 Since then, the fort has been a National Historical Site, open to tourists and archaeologists alike.
+It is considered a potential World Heritage Site.

-The site of Fort San Domingo includes the main fortress, the former British consul's residence, and the south gate built during Qing dynasty.
+The site of Fort Santo Domingo includes the main fortress, the former British consul's residence, and the south gate built during Qing dynasty.
 Among the architectures, the main fortress is one of the oldest buildings on the whole island, and there were four cannons placed in the front of the fortress, which could be traced back to Jiaqing era.
 The former British consul's residence is on the east side of the main fortress, and is a two-storey English-style building.
 The south gate is the only Chinese style architecture among all the buildings, and is made from Guangin Stones.

-Fort San Domingo is located near Hobe Fort, which was built during the late Qing era.
+Fort Santo Domingo is located near Hobe Fort, which was built during the late Qing era.